SOLLERS-LIFE/MTF-DRIP/README.md

 Download MariaDB for Windows from https://mariadb.org/download/?t=mariadb&p=mariadb&r=10.6.5&os=windows&cpu=x86_64&pkg=msi&m=ukfast

 Keep all options unchanged.
-Unfortunately, MariaDB mirrors are too slow very often, as such I don’t use powershell script – it can crush any time.
+Unfortunately, MariaDB mirrors are too slow sometimes, as such I don’t use powershell script – it can crush any time.

 To install and prepare – open your favourite Windows shell, set directory with the downloaded file as current and execute two following command lines: